stephenscaff/vimeo-playlists/readme.md

 | width                    | `number`          | Video width in px                      |

-### 🧭 Playlist Navigation
+### Playlist Navigation

-Options exist for playlist navigation.
+Playlist navigation contols next / prev buttons.
+You can use the default selectors or provide your own.
+Keynav arrows are also supported by default.

 #### Default Nav ids